sarisabban/MiraMar/README.md

 	}
 ```

-When the environment is not at the terminal state,
+When the environment is at the terminal state, the info is structured as follows:
 ```
 info =
 	{